KrakenD Monitoring with Grafana

 KrakenD Configuration

 Add the following configuration to your krakend.json at the root level.
-After this, your KrakenD metrics will start saving to InfluxDB at <your-influx-db-server-ip>:8086.
+After this, your KrakenD metrics will start writing to InfluxDB at <your-influx-db-server-ip>:8086.

 {